 Dancing With the Stars has demonstrated just how sexy ballroom dancing can be, and it's still perfectly romantic to hold your partner and whirl him or her around the floor even if you're just a beginner.
 Fortunately, there are plenty of lessons and clubs where you can dance the tango, waltz, salsa, foxtrot, swing, and more.

-For a casual experience, visit Joe's Great American Bar & Grill in Burbank has swing dancing every Tuesday and a variety of dance styles and other live music on other days.
+For a casual experience, Joe's Great American Bar & Grill in Burbank has swing dancing every Tuesday and a variety of dance styles and other live music on other days of the week.

 Share a Kiss on a Ferris Wheel

 There's something a little old-fashioned and inherently romantic about riding a Ferris wheel—taking in the elevated view and sharing a kiss at the top.
 The solar-powered Ferris wheel at Pacific Park on the Santa Monica Pier is a great choice, offering a scenic view along the coast, with or without an accompanying walk on the beach.